recepkocur/react-native-screen-capture/README.md

 **`react-native-screen-capture`** allows you to protect screens in your app from being captured or recorded, as well as be notified if a screenshot is taken while your app is foregrounded.

+**Keep Awake** provides a React hook that prevents the screen from sleeping and a pair of functions to enable this behavior imperatively.

 ## Installation

 ```sh